-2. Written Exam: Clerks must achieve a minimum of 70% on the written exam.
-On rotations where the written exam is the NBME, the pass mark on the NBME is externally set at 60%.
+2. Written Exam:

+Clerks must achieve a minimum of 70% on the written exam.
+The pass mark on the NBME is externally set at 60%.
 As all other pass marks within rotations are set at 70%, a student's actual NBME mark will be adjusted upon successful completion of the NBME to reflect the 70% pass condition specified within the rotation.
 This adjustment will be made to allow the NBME to count towards the rotations grade.